 Lesotho's First Lady Facing Charges Of Murdering Prime Minister's First Wife

-After nearly a month on the run, Lesotho's first lady was reportedly charged on Tuesday with the murder of her husband's former wife.
+After nearly a month on the run, Lesotho's first lady was reportedly charged on Tuesday with the murder of her husband's first wife.

 Maesaiah Thabane, 42, stands accused of killing Prime Minister Thomas Thabane's wife, Lipolelo, days before the his second inauguration ceremony in June 2017.